8 Best CRMs for Marketing Agencies and Consultants in 2023

 … Right?

 Right.
-Which is why we’re here with a list of the top eight CRM software options, all pitted against each other.
+This is why we’re here with a list of the top eight CRM software options, all pitted against each other.
 We’ll talk about features, base pricing, and more, so you can make the best possible choice for yourself and your team.
 Let’s dive in.

 1. Close CRM